Wives of alleged Haiti assassins left in the dark, desperate for word or to repatriate bodies

 “He left me a message in the morning saying he was fine,” she said.
 “He left me a message asking me to take care of the kids later that day.
 He was agitated, but I knew that if something was wrong, he would never tell me.”

-Colombian President Iván Duque told La FM radio on July 15 that a small group of the Colombians knew about the assassination, and the rest were sent under false pretenses.
+Colombian President Iván Duque told La FM radio on July 15 that a small group of the Colombians knew about the assassination, while the rest were sent under false pretenses.

 Colombian police chief Jorge Vargas said Friday that a former Haitian justice ministry official, Joseph Felix Badio, had ordered Duberney Capador, one of the deceased Colombians, and Germán Rivera, one of the Colombians who remains in custody, to kill Moïse.

-Capador´s wife, Paula Salazar, from Quindío province in Colombia, said her husband had not mentioned such plans.
+Capador’s wife, Paula Salazar, of Quindío province in Colombia, said her husband had not mentioned such plans.
 “Knowing my husband like I do, he would’ve never taken his friends, people he knew had family and children, if he knew about what was going to happen,” she said.

 Her family is waiting for official information about the whereabouts of his body.

-“We asked the [Colombian] foreign ministry and the Red Cross for help,” she said, “but they tell us the same thing: We have to wait.”
+“We asked the [Colombian] Foreign Ministry and the Red Cross for help,” she said, “but they tell us the same thing: We have to wait.”

-Colombia’s foreign ministry said in a statement Wednesday that a consular mission is expected to arrive in Haiti on Sunday to inspect the conditions of those detained, “as well as to carry out steps for the repatriation of the bodies of the former military.”
+Colombia’s Foreign Ministry said in a statement Wednesday that a consular mission is expected to arrive in Haiti on Sunday to inspect the conditions of those detained, “as well as to carry out steps for the repatriation of the bodies of the former military.”

-Claudia Herrera, founder of Veteran´s wives, a nonprofit organization that helps families of former military in Colombia, said a GoFundMe page had been launched to help with the costs of repatriation and support for families left behind.
+Claudia Herrera, the founder of a nonprofit organization that helps families of former military members in Colombia, said a GoFundMe page had been launched to help with the costs of repatriation and support for families left behind.

 “They worked for the state for 20 years, so it is not fair that at this moment they turn their back on us,” Salazar said.
 “The government should intervene not because they are military, but because they are Colombian.”